-TD Bank employs a layered security approach to help protect your accounts and your identity.
+TD Bank employs a layered security approach to help protect our website, our mobile apps, and your accounts and your identity.
 When you set up your account, you will be asked to provide personal security questions and answers to help authenticate your user ID and password.
 In addition, our security system will recognize your user patterns (when and how you access the online banking site) and use this information to verify your identity.
 Also, if you sign on to TD Bank Online Banking from a device that we do not recognize we will ask you to answer a Security Question for which only you know the answer.
 Lastly, we may also ask you one of your Security Questions periodically as yet an additional layer of security.

 You should never give out your user name and password and security question answers to anyone, and TD Bank will never ask for this information from you via e-mail, phone, or a store.
 You should also make your password difficult to guess and using a combination of upper and lower case letters, numbers, and special characters.

 To provide additional protection, a time out feature is used on selected portions of our website.
 This feature will automatically log you off of your current online session after a period of inactivity.
 Re-establishing and authenticating your credentials for your online session helps to reduce unauthorized access to your accounts.